llGuy/llGuy.github.io/_posts/2019-1-5-makefile.md

 # The Situation
 Recently, I've been trying to make Emacs my main "IDE" for C++, OpenGL etc... because I'm faster on it, and also Visual Studio has been really really really buggy lately (crashing, not updating, bugging...).
 For a while now, I've been having as a mini side project trying to make Emacs a decent C++ and OpenGL editor.
 However, it worked terribly.

 First of all, I told myself, "I need command line compiler!" so I installed MinGW and had access to GCC.
 I was so happy because I could finally compile C++ code!
 Next step : compiling it with OpenGL.
 That was very very complicated.
 Finding the ways to include the .lib files (which aren't compatible with GCC, you need .a files) was a tough task.
-There are few tutorials on Youtube and even though if I do manage to get the .a file compiled with CMake, there would probably be issues with like OpenGL, GLFW running in windows blah blah.
+There are few tutorials on how to do this and even though if I do manage to get the .a file compiled with CMake, there would probably be issues with like OpenGL, GLFW running in windows blah blah.
 Also CMake is annoying.

 So I needed another solution.
 And that is when I thought : "What if I could use Visual Studio's compiler?".

 So I researched everything there is to know about the MSVC compiler and it's called cl.exe.
 Ok.
 Where is it.

 If you search up where to find cl.exe on the web, the stack overflow results are often old (2011 or something) so they didn't work with me.
 So, I tried to find it and managed to do it after a Quick Search.
 However, I needed this to be in the path.
-I read somewhere that simply putting it in the path variable wouldn't work as it depends on other stuff and there is a batch file : vscall.bat or something that you can call to set up all the necessary path variables.
+I read somewhere that simply putting it in the path variable wouldn't work as it depends on other stuff and there is a batch file : vsvarsall.bat or something that you can call to set up all the necessary path variables.
 So I found it and ran it.

 Yay I have access to cl.exe and it works!